-Note that rescinded funds have been reallocated back into grant rounds as they become available.
-For example, Rounds 4 and 5 were awarded completely with reallocated funds.
+\Note that rescinded funds have been reallocated back into grant rounds as they become available.
+For example, Rounds 4 and 5 were made available exclusively with reallocated funds.

 As districts close out their grants, any remaining unspent grant funds have been rescinded from grantees for use in future grant rounds (Rounds 3, 4, and 5).
-Overall, as of December 2017, \$17,543,329 had been rescinded from grantees. \$4.5 million of these rescinded funds came from one district, DeKalb County.
-Another 13 districts had between \$250,000 and \$1 million in rescissions, which represent another \$7 million of that total.
-Appendix A includes a list of grantees from the first four rounds with the amount awarded, reimbursed, remaining, and rescinded as of December 2017.
+Overall, as of December 2018, \$19,556,433.25 had been rescinded from grantees.
+Appendix A includes a list of grantees from the first four rounds with the amount awarded, reimbursed, remaining, and rescinded as of December 2018.

-In many cases, the rescinded funds were insignificant amounts of funds that exceeded a district's E-Rate approved eligible or that were too small to facilitate additional purchasing.
-Another common reason for the rescinded funds was that the Round 2 awards were based upon Round 1 applications but, rather than directly funding equipment, required districts to apply for federal E-Rate funding to access funds.
-Districts that did not apply for E-Rate or applied for less than their eligibility had significant unspent funds.
+In many cases, the rescinded funds were small amounts of money that either exceeded a district's E-rate approved eligibility or were too small to facilitate additional purchasing.
+Another common reason for the rescinded funds was that the Round 2 awards were based upon Round 1 applications.
+However, Round 2 awards required districts to apply for federal E-rate funding to access funds, rather than allowing them to directly purchase equipment.
+Therefore, districts that did not apply for E-rate or applied for less than their eligibility were unable to use all of their funding.